 Welcome to the EFI Technology website.
-EFI Technology was founded in 1988 with its headquarters located in Torrance, California.
-It is globally recognized as a leader in the development and manufacture of engine management systems, data acquisition products and innovative software.
+EFI Technology was founded in 1988 with its new headquarters located in Phoenix, Arizona.
+It is globally recognized as a leader in the development and manufacture of Engine Control Systems, Ignitions, Data Acquisition products and innovative software.

 The company specializes in electronic design and manufacture, software development and engineering services for the aerospace & defense industry, high performance vehicles, motorsport applications and performance enthusiasts around the world.

-New for the 2016 season is our latest generation of high performance ECU products called the R Series.
-These products are fully sequential injection and ignition systems with a wide range of chassis control functions.
+New for the 2020 season is our latest generation of high performance ECU products called the R Series.
+These products are fully sequential injection and ignition systems with a wide range of integrated chassis control functions.

-The R16 ECU features 16 Sequential Injector Drives, fully integrated Transmission and Converter Control, 6 stage Nitrous with Water Injection, Nitrous Auto Purge, Automatic Chute Release, Shock Control and more.
+The R16 ECU our flagship product, features 16 Sequential Injector and Ignition Drives.
+It also has fully integrated 6 Speed Transmission Control, 3 Stage Converter Lockups, 8 stage Nitrous with Water Injection, Nitrous Auto Purge, Automatic Chute Release, Shock Controls and more.